basic-app/docs/Blog/1-theming-codeigniter-4-pager-in-bootstrap-4-style.md

 public $surroundCount = 3;
 ```

-You can set the "$surroundCount" variable dynamically from application code.
+You can set the "$surroundCount" variable from application code dynamically.

 ```
 $config = config('Pager'); // get pager config